 - a.
-Each standard should be taken in order and read in its entirety or presented visually to the members. - b.
-The Committee Chair asks if the standard is located in the appropriate grouping of standards or if it should be moved to a more appropriate section. - c.
-The Committee Chair asks if the standard is still relevant, whether it should be eliminated, or if modifications should be made.
-If modifications are suggested, the Committee Chair should ask for proposed wording, if anything needs to be added, or if anything needs to be deleted in the standard. - d.
-Any proposed changes to the standard are then read and explained. - e.
-The Committee Chair next asks if there are any objections to the proposed changes and if any further changes are needed. - f.
-The Committee Chair asks whether there are wording issues associated with the standard, are there any ambiguities, or are there ways to further clarify the standard by better drafting.
+Each standard shall be taken in order and read in its entirety or presented visually to the members. - b.
+The committee chair asks if the standard is relevant and located in the appropriate group of standards . - c.
+The committee chair reads and explains any proposed changes to the standard and asks if there are any objections or if further changes are needed. - d.
+The committee chair asks whether there are wording issues associated with the standard, are there any ambiguities, or are there ways to further clarify the standard by better drafting.